Creating and maintaining a corporate app store: Strategies for success

-Compliance is either a state of being in accordance with established guidelines, specifications, or legislation or the process of becoming so.
-Software, for example, may be developed in compliance with specifications created by some standards body, such as the Institute of Electrical and Electronics Engineers (IEEE), and may be distributed in compliance with the vendor's licensing agreement.
-In the legal system, compliance usually refers to behavior in accordance with legislation, such as the United States Can Spam Act of 2003, the Sarbanes-Oxley Act (SOX) of 2002, or HIPAA (United States Health Insurance Portability and Accountability Act of 1996).
+Compliance is either a state of being in accordance with established guidelines or specifications, or the process of becoming so.
+Software, for example, may be developed in compliance with specifications created by a standards body, and then deployed by user organizations in compliance with a vendor's licensing agreement.
+The definition of compliance can also encompass efforts to ensure that organizations are abiding by both industry regulations and government legislation.

 Compliance is a prevalent business concern, partly because of an ever-increasing number of regulations that require companies to be vigilant about maintaining a full understanding of their regulatory compliance requirements.
 Some prominent regulations, standards and legislation with which organizations may need to be in compliance include: